nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Adding a new member to the team: `add member`

 You have made up your mind on you want to work with for your group projects, and now you want to add them to your team.
-First, identify the index number of your classmate in the [persons section](#persons-section).
-Then, simply key in `add member <INDEX>` and they are added to your team.
+You can add persons to your team with the `add member` command!
 You can finally begin to work on some exciting software engineering projects with them!

-If you are not able to see their name in the list of persons, refer to [find person command](#finding-a-person-find-person) on how to find a person.

 The `add member` command allows you to add a new team member in your currently selected team.
 The new member is added to the member list in the [current team section](#current-team-section) as seen in the image below.